dblock/code.dblock.org/_posts/2015/2015-08-17-what-does-a-cto-do-connecting-people-to-enable-magic.markdown

 Why do I do this?
 A few years ago I wasn't able to answer this question.
 Today I can.
 Turns out, being helpful, for me, is a way of earning trust towards a more useful purpose - _connecting people_.
 Helping someone achieve what they need creates a strong connection between an individual and myself, and an opportunity to connect such individuals between themselves to enable _magic_.
 This is straight out of [Tribal Leadership](https://www.triballeadership.net/book), where a _triad_ is the building block of a Stage Four culture.

-> The most valuable relationships are not made of two people, they’re made of three.
+> The most valuable relationships are not made of two people, they're made of three.
 A third person will always stabilize and grow the relationship between the other two.
-It’s called a triad, and the more you create, the stronger your network.
+It's called a triad, and the more you create, the stronger your network.

 > Leaders lead when they take positions, when they connect with their tribes, and when they help the tribe connect to itself.